XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £4

 Historical scenarios included Bunker's Hill Freeman's farm Brier Creek Newtown Camden Kings Mountain Hannah's Cowpens Guilford Courthouse Eutaw Springs

 How much scenery needed Peter Pig games use templates to represent scenery areas.
-The trees and houses are indicative not literal.8 of 6x12" templates for Dervish player only.
+The trees and houses are indicative not literal.8 templates per player.
+Each template= 6x12".

 How many D6 needed Peter games allow a bunch of D6 to be rolled in order to bell curve the outcomes.
-Results groups around the norm but extremes are possible.
+Results group around the norm but extremes are possible.
 20. Typically need 7 D6 for fights.
 5D6 for shooting.

-Basing convention Peter Pig rules use 3x3 cm bases for most troop types. this size is tactile. has the samee frontage when turned and allows figure formations to have depth as well as width.
+Basing convention Peter Pig rules use 3x3 cm bases for most troop types. this size is tactile. has the same frontage when turned and allows figure formations to have depth as well as width.
 3x3 cm bases for 2,3 or 4 figures.

-Shooting mechanic Shooting takes into account amount , skill and modifiers but ends up with a bunch of D6.
-Saving roll gets both players engaged.1D6 per base.
+Shooting mechanism Shooting takes into account amount , skill and modifiers but ends up with a bunch of D6.
+Saving roll gets both players engaged.1D6 per base for shooting.
 Units shoot in 1 rank of bases only.
-First shot gets a bonus so that players often hold their fire.
+First shot gets a bonus so that players often hold their first volley.